-If you are between the age of 21 and 32 and living in or around Orlando, Florida you can help a woman who has egg quality issues complete her family.
+If you are between the age of 21 and 32 and living in or around Orlando, Florida you can help a woman who has egg quality issues complete her family by donating your eggs.
 Recipients are generally older women who have diminished ovarian reserve and have not been able to conceive using their own eggs.
-As a prospective donor or recipient, it’s normal to have a lot of questions.
-Here are some common ones:

 Why does egg donation exist?